-During early labour, you might feel a wide range of emotions.
+When you’re in early labour, you might be feeling a wide range of emotions.

 Rest assured, they’re all normal and common feelings.

 What’s really important is rest and relaxation.
 Unless you’re concerned about your health, or your baby’s, try to play down any early labour signs, and maintain as much normality as possible.

 Labour is exactly that – hard work.